Best Of17 min read

 How I Evaluated These CRM Tools

-I evaluated each tool based on four criteria: feature depth (especially for small teams), real-world pricing at the 5–20 user range, ease of onboarding without a dedicated IT person, and quality of customer support.
-I also factored in user reviews from G2, Capterra, and direct conversations with small business owners across retail, services, and B2B sales.
+I evaluated each platform based on four criteria: feature depth for small teams, real-world pricing at the 5–20 user range, ease of onboarding without needing a dedicated IT person, and quality of customer support.
+I also looked at user reviews from G2, Capterra, and conversations with actual small business owners across retail, services, and B2B sales.
 Fair warning: I have strong opinions about a few of these, and I'm not going to hide them.

 Quick Comparison Table